abethcrane/fibonacci-sequins/_posts/2015-09-18-vivienne-jaehn-kreibaum.md

 {% responsive_image path: "images/posts/2015/08/IMG_3694-2-683x1024.jpg" %}

 Since I mostly shop consignment, I don’t often purchase from big brands.
-But that doesn’t mean I haven't cultivated an indulgent Instagram following for companies like Kit and Ace (ethically produced cashmere), For Love and Lemons (abundantly lacey clothing and lingerie), Freddy (jeans that are girl’s butt's best friend), ALO Yoga (great for working out, dance, and… yoga!)
+But that doesn’t mean I haven't cultivated an indulgent Instagram following for companies like Kit and Ace (ethically produced cashmere), For Love and Lemons (abundantly lacey clothing and lingerie), Freddy (jeans that are girl’s butt's best friend), ALO Yoga (great for working out, dance, and... yoga!)

 ### Any advice for a young person thinking about getting into a STEM field?